-What law applies to my Spanish will if I am a UK resident?
+Which law applies to my Spanish will if I am a UK resident?

 For UK residents, Spanish wills can be governed by the laws of England and Wales.
 EU inheritance legislation drafted in 2015 has enacted legislation that causes EU citizens who are residents of Spain to be subject to Spanish succession law, regardless of their nationality, unless they specifically state in their will that they wish for the succession law of their own country to apply.
 The Spanish law of compulsory heirs dictates that set percentages of an estate must be left to children and the spouse.
-This is different to the law in the UK that allows the testator to leave their estate to whoever they wish.
+This is different to the law in the UK that allows the testator to leave their estate to whomever they wish.

 If you have already made a will in Spain and are a resident there, but do not have Spanish nationality, then it is most important to take advice regarding your will if you wish your estate to be dealt with under the laws of England and Wales, you will have to specifically state that you wish your country’s own laws of succession to apply, so that you are able to leave your assets to the people of your choice.

 What are the differences between Spanish wills and UK wills?

 Drafting a will in the UK does not require any assistance an individual can draft their own will and provided it is properly witnessed by two witnesses who observe the testator (the person making the will) actually signing the will and are not benefactors and the testator, is of sound mind, the will is valid.
 However, it is generally considered to be a risky practice as there are many implications that must be properly considered to ensure that the will is truly in line with the testator's wishes.
 There is no requirement for the will to be signed in front of an official such as a notary or court official.
 In the case of "do-it-yourself" wills, unfortunately, it can and does lead to legal issues and a will can be found to be non-compliant with the law or incorrectly executed